Outdoor Activity Instructors

 How many hours a week will I work?

-Our activity centre is open 7 days a week and you’ll be required to work weekends as standard.
-Full time is typically 8 hours per day, 5 days per week, with some longer and shorter days as workloads dictate.
-We also have staff who work part time around other commitments.
+Our activity centre is open 7 days a week and weekend working is standard during busy periods.
+Full-time roles are typically 8 hours per day, 5 days per week, with some longer and shorter days depending on bookings.
+We may also have part-time or flexible work available.

 When can I start?